mabruras/sqapi/resources/docs/CONNECTORS.md

 ```

 ##### Files
-For each of the Database Connector types, there must be an initialization script,
+For Relational Database Connector types, there must be an initialization script,
-which area of responsibility is to setup necessary adjustments of the database.
+which area of responsibility is to setup necessary adjustments of the database - like tables and views.
-If the `init` fields is missing from the configuration,
+If the `init` fields is missing from the configuration, or not an existing file, the sqAPI will not start.

-or not an existing file, the sqAPI will not start.
+**Note**: _The `init` field should also be in place for Document Storage Database Connector type_

-#### Types
+##### Types
-##### PostgreSQL
+###### PostgreSQL
 > PostgreSQL is a powerful, open source object-relational database system with
 over 30 years of active development that has earned it a strong reputation for reliability,
 feature robustness, and performance.
 - https://www.postgresql.org/

-###### Configuration
+**Configuration**
 ```yaml
 database:
   type: 'postgres'